burak-inan/reactive-programming/README.md

   1. we should create sql file in resources and we write a query manually
   2. we can use serial data type for id column.
 Because it is create id automatically
   3. we will define our sql query location inside the bean
-* Or we can create our table directly using database in DBMS
+* Or we can create our table directly using DBMS
 * WARNING: In both case we should be careful to use same name with entity class.
-Otherwise, r2dbc couldn't find the schema
+Otherwise, r2dbc couldn't find the schemas and fields
 ---
 4. We have to import @Id annotation from springframework.data.annotation for Id field in the entity class
 ---